Starcounter/Docs/tutorial/create-a-real-time-ui/README.md

 ## Result

-We have established a real-time model-view-view-model (MVVM) binding.
+Now, we have established a real-time model-view-view-model (MVVM) binding.
 The JSON, which is our view-model, is bound to the model (database) with no latency; our view, the HTML, is in turn bound to the JSON, which is synced in real time using WebSocket and HTTP.
 Polymer helps us display this instantaneously to the user.

 Check out how it looks by starting the application with <kbd>F5</kbd> and go to `http://localhost:8080/HelloWorld` in your web browser.
 ![Screenshot part 2](/assets/part2.png)